 PUEBLO — On Monday night the Pueblo City Council introduced a proposed ordinance that would stop the city from establishing its own electric utility.
+This is part of a multi-pronged approach to possibly ending an 20-year agreement with Black Hills Energy.

 It comes after years of outrage from citizens and some city leaders who believe that Black Hills Energy rates are too high.